European citizens to help tackle marine litter

-Reflecting on the need to fill data gaps as well as the aims of involving citizens in environmental issues such as marine litter, the European Environment Agency (EEA) has developed the Marine LitterWatch (MLW).
-This approach combines citizen engagement and modern technology to help tackle the problem of marine litter.
+With these concerns in mind, namely filling data gaps and facilitating citizens’ engagement in environmental issues - marine litter in this case, the European Environment Agency (EEA) has developed Marine LitterWatch (MLW).
+MLW combines citizen engagement with modern technology to help tackle the problem of marine litter.

 Marine LitterWatch: collecting beach litter data

-MLW aims to enable national and local communities already involved in marine litter tasks, such as NGOs and civil society initiatives, to participate in a European attempt to address marine litter issues.
-MLW also aims to inspire new communities to emerge.
+Many citizens and communities (NGOs, civil society initiatives) across the EU are already taking part in activities to tackle marine litter.
+MLW aims to enable them to participate in a European attempt to address marine litter issues.
+MLW also aims to inspire new communities to form.
 The aim is to empower citizen networks throughout Europe with MLW and help improve the evidence base needed to reach the MSFD main objective of 'Good Environmental Status' of Europe´s seas by 2020.

 MLW has been developed by the EEA in collaboration with the Marine Conservation Society, the Institute for Water of the Republic of Slovenia, the North Sea Foundation and the PERSEUS FP7 research project.

-MLW is currently available for Android devices.
-It can be downloaded from the Google Play Store.
-MLW for iPhone and iPad will be made available in the App Store from April 2014.
+MLW is available for Android devices and iPhone.
+It can be downloaded from the Google Play Store and App Store.
 MLW is free of charge.